Eway/whereigo/README.md

 whereigo
 ========

-Fork of the Where I Go Android app.
+A fork of the whereigo Android app